verbal-noun/py-module-benchmarker/README.md

 ![Copy your code](img/1-2.png)

 **Step 3:**  If you have put your own file copied into the lib folder, import them into the run folder.
+For example if I had a file named 'a_star.py' I would insert:

 ![Import code](img/1-3.png)